 Wild Acres Terms and Conditions on Hatching Eggs:

-• There is a $20 deposit due per hatching egg customer order to ensure your commitment and hold your place in queue.
+- There is a $20 deposit due per hatching egg customer order to ensure your commitment and hold your place in the queue.

-• Eggs are collected from Monday-Sunday, inspected for cracks, strong shells, shape, size, cleanliness and colour before being labelled with pencil and packed with care.
+- Eggs are collected from Monday-Sunday, and inspected for cracks, strong shells, shape, size, cleanliness, and colour before being labeled with pencil and packed with care.
 Our hatching eggs always leave our farm in good order.

-• We believe in being fair and schedule our customers in a dated queue according to the day they ordered and availability.
+We believe in being fair and scheduling our customers in a dated queue according to the day they ordered and availability.

 SHIPPING HATCHING EGGS